 LATERAL ENTRY – Continuous testing is conducted for Lateral Entry Police Officers.
 Applicants will be contacted as vacancies become available.
-For out of state lateral entry candidates that are currently employed as full-time commissioned law enforcement officers as outlined below, we cover the cost of airfare and lodging to participate in the testing process.
+For out of state lateral entry candidates that are currently employed as full-time commissioned law enforcement officers as outlined below, we cover the cost of airfare and lodging to participate in the expedited testing process.
 We are currently offering a $5,000.00 signing bonus to qualified lateral candidates.
 Follow this link to apply.
 Testing for lateral entry candidates consists of a pre-screen phone interview, written exam, oral board, background investigation, polygraph examination, written and oral psychological exams and a medical exam.
 The testing is scheduled at your convenience and done during a one-week period.

 To be eligible as a lateral entry candidate, you must meet the following requirements;

-- Must have been employed as a commissioned law enforcement officer on a full-time basis with a municipal, county or WSCJTC approved federal agency for a period of time exceeding 24 of the last 36 months (post academy experience) at time of application.
+- Must have been employed as a commissioned law enforcement officer on a full-time basis with a municipal, county or WSCJTC approved federal agency for a period of time exceeding 24 of the last 36 months (post academy experience) at the time of application.
 Reserve Officers, Auxiliary Officers, Special Police Officers, Hospital Police Officers, Correction Officers and Military Police (MP) Officers do not qualify for lateral entry.
 Tribal officers who are not currently certified by the WSCJTC do not qualify for lateral entry.

 - Academy training that meets the requirements to participate in the Washington State Criminal Justice Training Center’s (WSCJTC) Equivalency Academy as outlined here by the WSCJTC.

-- Lateral Entry applicants must have successfully completed a field training program (FTO or PTO) and be non-probationary officers.
+- Lateral Entry applicants must have successfully completed a field training program (FTO or PTO) and be a non-probationary officer.

 - If you are currently a law enforcement officer but do not meet the time in-service requirements of a Lateral Police Officer, you may qualify to test as an Exceptional Entry candidate.
 Exceptional Entry candidates should apply as an Entry Level Police Officer.